CouchCMS/Documentation/src/contents/tags-reference/editable/nicedit.md

 *   image
 *   source

-If the 'buttons' parameter is not specified, the following set of buttons is used as the default:<br/>
-bold, italic, underline, ol, ul, link, unlink, image, removeformat, source
+If the 'buttons' parameter is not specified, the following set of buttons is used as the default: bold, italic, underline, ol, ul, link, unlink, image, removeformat, source

 ## Related Tags